Salah856/System-Design/Design Rate Limiter.md

 - A burst of traffic fills up the queue with old requests, and if they are not processed in time, recent requests will be rate limited.
 - There are two parameters in the algorithm.
 It might not be easy to tune them properly.

+#### Fixed window counter algorithm

+Fixed window counter algorithm works as follows:

+- The algorithm divides the timeline into fix-sized time windows and assign a counter for each window.
+- Each request increments the counter by one.
+- Once the counter reaches the pre-defined threshold, new requests are dropped until a new time window starts.